osctl - command line interface for container management.

 When DHCP is disabled, you can assign IP addresses manually using

-ct netif ip
+ct netif ip commands.

 Enabled by default.

---gateway-v4
+--gateway-v4 auto|none|address

 address of the linked bridge is used as a gateway.

---gateway-v6
+--gateway-v6 auto|none|address

 address of the linked bridge is used as a gateway.

---hwaddr
+--hwaddr addr

 Set a custom MAC address.
 Every x in the address is replaced by